Sandeshpatil9782/Portfolio/README.md

 ## 👋 About Me

-I am a **motivated Data Analytics fresher** with practical knowledge of **Power BI, Excel, SQL, and Python**.
+I am a **Computer Applications Graduate** from GSS, Belagavi.
+I have hands-on experience with Python, SQL, and Power BI, and I enjoy working on data analysis, visualization, and problem-solving projects.

-I enjoy converting raw data into meaningful insights through **clean visuals, interactive dashboards, and reports** to support **data-driven decision-making**.
+Technology excites me, and I am always eager to learn how it can drive change and make an impact.
+While I am at the start of my career journey, I am passionate about applying my skills in real-world projects, learning new tools, and growing as a professional in the IT field.

 ### 🎯 Career Objective
-Entry-level Data Analyst / Power BI Developer
+Motivated entry-level Data Analyst eager to transform raw data into meaningful insights using Power BI and data analysis to support data-driven decision-making.

 ### 📍 Location
 Belgaum, Karnataka, India